Happy Birthday, W.C. Handy

 Composer and musician William Christopher Handy was born on November 16, 1873, in Florence, Alabama.

 As a child Handy apprenticed in carpentry, shoemaking, and plastering, but had a love of music largely inspired by his time in church.
-However, Handy’s father considered musical instruments to be tools of the devil.
-Therefor, Handy secretly saved money from picking berries and nuts and making lye soap to buy his first guitar.
+However, Handy’s father, a pastor, considered musical instruments to be tools of the devil.
+Therefore, Handy secretly saved money from picking berries and nuts and making lye soap to buy his first guitar.